West Ada School District: District information

 The district extends into Canyon County, where it includes portions of Nampa and Star.
+West Ada School District announced its plans to move forward with building a second elementary school in Star.

 Governance

 The district is administered by a five-member Board of Trustees elected by voters residing within the district's boundaries.
 Each of the five trustees represent specific geographic zones in the district.
 They receive no salaries or benefits and are elected to a four-year term.